Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 The Weekend Revenue Math

 Emergency plumbing call values range from $400 for a simple diagnostic and repair to $2,500 or more for a water heater replacement, main line clearing, or slab leak investigation.
-The average emergency call in a mid-sized market comes in around $1,100 to $1,400 depending on the job type.
+The average emergency call in a mid-sized market comes in around $1,100 to $1,400 depending on job type.

-Saturday and Sunday represent 28 percent of the week in hours, but typically account for 35 to 45 percent of emergency call volume.
+Saturday and Sunday represent 28 percent of the week in hours but typically account for 35 to 45 percent of emergency call volume.
 People are home.
 They discover problems.
 They need them fixed before Monday.

 A five-truck plumbing operation missing an average of three weekend calls per week at a 30% close rate and $1,200 average ticket loses approximately $56,000 per year from the weekend gap alone.

-That is the conservative scenario.
+That's the conservative scenario.
 In markets with high homeowner density and older housing stock, three missed calls per weekend is a floor, not a ceiling.

 Why Weekend Calls Go Unanswered